-- How would your help each other improve?
+- How would we help each other improve?

-- What are our career goals and what will we do to reach them?
+- What are our career goals?
+What will we do to reach them?

-- What will our schedules be like and how might they impact our time together?
+- What will our schedules be like?
+How might they impact our time together?

 - How is our financial situation, i.e.; all debt, savings, investments?